arabaya3/Agent--test/Core_Pipline/README.md

 DEBUG_AUTH=0              # set to 1/true to print token diagnostics
 USE_GRAPH_BETA=0          # set to 1 to allow beta endpoints in transcript tool when needed

-# Delegated (user) auth — only needed for shared_with_me and some delegated flows
+# Delegated (user) auth — used by transcript tool (device code flow)
 # Use a Public client app with "Allow public client flows" enabled (no secret)
-PUBLIC_CLIENT_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
-DELEGATED_SCOPES=Files.Read offline_access   # optional; defaults provided by the tool

-# Optional delegated username/password for ROPC (only if allowed by tenant policy; MFA must be off)
-GRAPH_USERNAME=user@contoso.com
-GRAPH_PASSWORD=your_password
+# The transcript tool reads CLIENT_ID (public client) and uses device code; no CLIENT_SECRET is needed.
+DELEGATED_SCOPES=User.Read OnlineMeetings.Read OnlineMeetingTranscript.Read.All
+# Optional: change where the device-code token cache is stored
+TOKEN_CACHE_PATH=%USERPROFILE%\.msal\transcript_tool_cache.bin
 ```

 ### Permissions (Microsoft Graph)

 Grant these permissions to your Azure app(s), then click “Grant admin consent”.
-Some tools use app-only permissions; the Shared With Me tool uses delegated permissions.
+Application permissions are used for most tools; transcripts use delegated permissions.

 - Email tools (read messages and attachments)
   - Application: `Mail.Read`